hupe13/respect-robotstxt-or-block/readme.md

 * You have a robots.txt or create a robots.txt in every server root directory as usual.

-* If no robots.txt is available, the plugin provides the WordPress default robots.txt file content with [do_robots()](https://developer.wordpress.org/reference/functions/do_robots/):
+* If no robots.txt is available, the plugin offers the content of the WordPress standard robots.txt file with [do_robots()](https://developer.wordpress.org/reference/functions/do_robots/):
 ````
 User-agent: *
 Disallow: /wp-admin/